elpassion/Showcase/content/UIKit-snaphot-transitions/README.md

     ///   - from: source view
     ///   - to: target view
     ///   - container: container view in which transition occurs
-    ///   - clipToBounds: set to false if you don't want bounds clipping
+    ///   - clipToBounds: set to false if you don't want bounds clipping (default value is true)
     ///   - childTransitions: array of (source childview, target childview) tuples that should be animated
-    ///     separately alongside transition
-    public init(from: UIView,
+    ///     separately alongside transition (default value is an empty array) public init(from: UIView,
         	    to: UIView,
                 in container: UIView,
                 clipToBounds: Bool = default,
                 childTransitions: [(from: UIView, to: UIView)] = default)

     /// Call when you are ready to perform transition (when your views are layed out etc.) public func prepare()